dottjt/plastic/chapters/03-family.md

 "You're late," responds a small upright figure, face like a porcelain horse.
 Spatula in hand, ready to strike at any moment.
 Her helper sits besides her, acute in the Stockholm complex wrapping his hooligan brain in an enticing fantasy land of denial.
 Neither lover, nor friend, I never quite understood the relationship the helper wore.
 Although he was older, married and unsuitably kind in his rhetoric, he yet preferred to spend his time in the company of cretin scum.
 Building.
 Sowing.
 Tending to his leash on a mortified penance of penalty and punishment.
 Only my mother was capable of deceiving the very basis of human evolution, raw in a pursuit of self-preservation which tore at the old white men of societies past.
 Especially when they were carrying her shopping.

-"Why don't you ever come to see me anymore?"
+"Why don't you ever come to see me any more?
+I wasted my entire life looking after you, and this is how you treat me?"

 "I fucking hate you," I responded.
+Actually, that's not quite what I said, but it's precisely what my mouth wanted to say.
+Perhaps in a different universe

+Somewhere deep within my core was an inescapable pocket of hardened emotion, tumbling and forming under gargantuan pressure, ready to explode at even the slightest contact of oxygen.
+I really hated the way she would guilt you into believing that you owed her something.
+That she was completely responsible for you, not realising exactly what an awful experience the whole ordeal was.
+The constant baiting.
+The expectation of never quite meeting her unrealistic standards.
+The worst thing she would do was

+Logan Mathews.

-The thing I struggled with most was the expectation I felt from her presence.
-I didn't quite know how to feel.
+By the end of it, I didn't quite know how to feel about it all.

-On the vintage dining table in front of us which uncomfortably sat a broken family of none,
+On the vintage dining table of the traumatic in front of us which uncomfortably sat a broken family of none,

+Besides the table where a mosaic of childhood pictures, stepelled

 She popped down a bowl of rice, mixed with a variety of dried-fish